What No One Ever Tells You About Blogging

 March challenged his blog’s readers to find keywords that didn’t return such favorable responses, and they found a few.

-I’ve written about how I’ve had clients who launched a Wordpress self hosted blog in addition to maintaining an established blog on another “popular” platform who were SHOCKED at how quickly their Wordpress blogs rose to the top when they searched for their own name.
+I’ve written about how I’ve had clients who launched a WordPress self hosted blog in addition to maintaining an established blog on another “popular” platform who were SHOCKED at how quickly their WordPress blogs rose to the top when they searched for their own name.

 Reading the comments on Mark’s post, you’ll see their experiences are not uncommon.